 of blue dye or a radioactive tracer the morning of surgery.
 There may be more than one sentinel node identified and removed in surgery.

-Treatment using drugs to identify and attack specific cancer cells with less harm to normal cells.
+Treatment using drugs which target and attack specific cancer cells, resulting in less harm to normal cells.
 May have fewer side effects than other types of cancer treatment.